edonv/OrOther/README.md

 # OrOther

 `OrOther` is a macro that adds a "blank" `.other(_:)` case to any enum.
-All that's needed is to create a nearly blank enum, add a `private` nested enum called `Options` with an explicit raw value type, add the explicit cases you want, then tack `@OrOther` onto the primary enum.
+All that's needed is to create an empty enum, add a `private` nested enum called `Options` with an explicit raw value type, add the explicit cases you want, then tack `@OrOther` onto the primary enum.

 `OrOther` will automatically synthesize the any enum cases you add to `Options`, then add an extra `.other(_:)` case.
 The `.other(_:)` case has an associated value of the same type as the `Options` enum's raw value.